laszlo-schaffer/webots_stablebaselines_ga/README.md

-# Parameter optimisation of different reinforcement learning algorithms using genetic algorithm in Webots environment
+# Hyperparameter optimisation of different reinforcement learning algorithms using genetic algorithm in Webots environment

 Requirements:
 - gym